tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings
-- For a native alert, do not modify native grouping logic
+- For a native app alert, do not modify native grouping logic

 - **UIKit**
   - Use `UIAlertController` grouping and ordering as is